marianotir/Covid_LSTM_Predictions/README.md

      Create a Covid folder under use directory.
      Save the scripts under the Covid folder.
      Create a Data folder under the Covid directoy.

+## Run ##
+     Run the Prod_WebApp.py as it will call the other scripts.
+     The run will prompt some plots with predictions.
+Close them to continue with the web deployment.
+     The server will run over http://127.0.0.1:8050/